Keeping your customers in the loop

 When you’re deep into an incident and there’s alerts firing, decisions to be made, and people to escalate to, it’s easy for outward communication with your customers to fall off the priority list.

 In many regards this makes sense; it seems natural to put all of your focus and energy into minimising the impact and getting things back on track as soon as possible.
-But in reality, customers want to know what's going on, and underinvesting effort in communication with them can have damaging and lasting effects on your organisation.
+But in reality, customers want to know what's going on, and underinvesting effort in communication with them can have damaging and lasting effects on your organization.

 Take a look at social media and the difference in sentiment towards companies that communicate well and those that don’t is stark.
 A well-handled incident is an opportunity to build trust and strengthen the relationship between you and your customers.